jimporter/mettle/doc/running-tests.md

 Building a test is straightforward.
 Since mettle provides its own test runner with a `main()` function, the above source code is all you need for a fully-operational test.
-Just compile the test like so.
-Note that we compile in C++1y (aka C++14) mode, since mettle relies on some C++14 features to make test writing simpler:
+Just compile the test like so:

 ```sh
 clang++ -std=c++1y -lmettle -o test_first test_first.cpp
 ```

 Once it's built, just run the binary and check the test results.

+!!! note
+    We need to compile in C++1y (aka C++14) mode, since mettle relies on some C++14 features to make test writing simpler.

 ## Command-line options